Tasty Recipes for the Home Cook

 1. Remove the meat from the rotisserie chicken.
 Set the meat aside.

 3. While the broth simmers, drain and rinse hominy and set aside.
-Shred chicken into bite size pieces.
+Shred chicken into bite-size pieces.
 Set aside.
-Note: for a 2 pound chicken, use 1 heaping cup shy of the shredded chicken in the soup.
-I think it’s the perfect amount, but you can use all if you like.
+Note: for a 2-pound chicken, use 1 heaping cup shy of the shredded chicken in the soup.
+I think it’s the perfect amount, but you can use it all if you like.

-5. Turn heat up to high.
+5. Turn the heat up to high.
 Add hominy and shredded chicken.
 Cover.
-While the stock comes back to a boil, chop the reserved onion, equalling .
+While the stock comes back to a boil, chop the reserved onion.
 Add to the pan.
 Reduce heat to a simmer once the broth comes to a boil.
-Total cook time is 10 minutes.
+The total cooking time is 10 minutes.

 6. Reseason to taste.
 Serve with toppings over the soup.